A Computation of Tamarkin-Tsygan Calculus: Introduction

-In the commutative case, the Hochschild–Kostant–Rosenberg isomorphism in \cite{HKR} states that, for a commutative algebra $C$ over a field of characteristic zero, \begin{itemize} \item The Hochschild homology $\HH_*(C)$ is isomorphic to the K\"ahler differential forms of $C$; \item the Hochschild cohomology $\HH^*(C)$ is isomorphic to the poly vector fields of $C$. \end{itemize} Later, Calaque proved in \cite{Calaque2010,Calaque2012} that \begin{itemize} \item The cup product of $\HH^*(C)$ is the wedge product of poly vector fields; \item the cap product is the contraction of differential forms by multi-vector fields, i.e.\ the interior product. \end{itemize} It was also discovered and proved by Rinehart and Connes in \cite{Connes1990,GSR1963} that \begin{itemize} \item The Connes' differential on $\HH_*(C)$ is the de Rham differential. \end{itemize}
+In the commutative case, the Hochschild–Kostant–Rosenberg isomorphism in \cite{HKR62} states that, for a commutative algebra $C$ over a field of characteristic zero, \begin{itemize} \item The Hochschild homology $\HH_*(C)$ is isomorphic to the K\"ahler differential forms of $C$; \item the Hochschild cohomology $\HH^*(C)$ is isomorphic to the poly vector fields of $C$. \end{itemize} Later, Calaque proved in \cite{CV10,CRV12} that \begin{itemize} \item The cup product of $\HH^*(C)$ is the wedge product of poly vector fields; \item the cap product is the contraction of differential forms by multi-vector fields, i.e.\ the interior product. \end{itemize} It was also discovered and proved by Rinehart and Connes in \cite{C90,GSR63} that \begin{itemize} \item The Connes' differential on $\HH_*(C)$ is the de Rham differential. \end{itemize}

 While certain developments in non-commutative algebra and geometry exist, a precise geometric meaning of the Hochschild (co)homology and the Tamarkin--Tsygan calculus in the non-commutative case remains elusive.
-Nevertheless, it has been proved by Armenta, Keller and Tamaroff in \cite{MarcoBernhard2017,armenta2018derivedinvariancetamarkintsygancalculus,Tamaroff2021} that the Tamarkin--Tsygan calculus is a derived invariant.
-In this article, we compute these structures of the algebra $A$ mentioned above, hoping to give some guidance for a better understanding of the possible geometry in non-commutative case.
+Nevertheless, it has been proved by Armenta, Keller in \cite{AK17,AK19} that the Tamarkin--Tsygan calculus is a derived invariant.
+Later, Tamaroff proved independently in \cite{T21} that it is a homotopy invariant.

+In this article, we compute the Tamarkin--Tsygan calculus on the Hochschild (co)homology of the algebra $A$ mentioned above via algebraic Morse theory, hoping to give some guidance for a better understanding of the possible geometry in non-commutative case.
 The upshot of our computation can be summarized as follows.
+The Gerstenhaber brackets are rather complicated with no apparent pattern to concise description.
+Nevertheless, the Hochschild cohomology, equipped with this bracket, contains subalgebras isomorphic to the positive part of $W(0,0)$ (Corollary \ref{cor: sub Witt of HH}) -- the semidirect product of the Witt algebra with tensor density modules \cite{C1909,KR87,M86} -- whose basis is $\{L_n, I_n\}_{n\geqslant 1}$ and Lie bracket is given by

-The cap products and Gerstenhaber brackets are rather complicated with no apparent pattern to concise description.
-In contrast, the cup products and the Connes' differentials are more tractable: All the cup products are either identity or zero, and the Connes' differentials admit simple compact formulas.
+In contrast, the cup products, cap products and the Connes' differentials are more tractable: All cup products in the Hochschild cohomology of $A$ vanish, except those with the unit, and the cap products and the Connes' differentials admit simple compact formulas.
+To the best of our knowledge, this is the first complete description of the Tamarkin–Tsygan calculus on the Hochschild homology and cohomology of a non-monomial algebra.